All States/Illinois/Peoria/General Contracting

 Permit Requirements

-Building permits required through City of Peoria Building Division for all structural work, additions, and major renovations.
-Electrical and plumbing work requires separate permits.
-Permit fees range from $50-$500 based on project value.
+Building permits required through City of Peoria Building Division for structural work, additions, electrical, plumbing, and HVAC.
+Permit fees range $50-500 based on project value.
+Trade permits may require licensed subcontractors.

 §3